 By: Dr. Sheri Sime

 If a pet has eaten an ingredient to which they react, the response can be seen for upwards of 3 months.
 I have had a patient with recurrent ear infections develop approximately 48 hours after the consumption of facial tissue.
 If a pet is placed on a prescription or homemade "hypoallergenic" diet, it is critical that nothing else is fed to them during the initial 3 month trial period.
 This includes people food, treats, and some oral heartworm medications (use an alternative).
 Nothing should be fed with medications given.
 Novel ingredient prescription hypoallergenic diets, and hydrolyzed protein prescription diets are now available.
 The latter types of diets are often used during a food trial to determine if a pet has a food allergy component to their symptoms.
 Approximately 80% of pets with food allergies will respond to prescription hypoallergenic diets.
 These diets also contain anti-inflammatory elements.
+As not all pets respond, up to 3 different diets would be utilized for diagnostic purposes.

 A homemade diet which contains novel proteins can be fed to those that do not respond to any of the commercially available hypoallergenic diets.
 These diets are not meant for long-term feeding as they are not nutritionally complete.
 These trials start with a starch (potatoes or rice) and a novel protein source (rabbit, deer, kangaroo, moose) in a ratio of 2:1.
 The ingredients are boiled and fed during a short term trial.
 Then individual ingredients are to be reintroduced on a weekly basis.
 When symptoms recur we can likely identified an allergy inducing ingredient.
 We then try and find a diet which does not contain these ingredients.
 Note blood and skin testing for food allergies is not reliable.